UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 To make the route appear on the secondary router and achieve scenario 2, we need to label the route appropriately so that it's also exposed on the `router-secondary` pods.
 By default, we setup the secondary routers with a label based route selector of `"router-secondary=true"`.

 Here we see the route selector label setup on the secondary router.
-This indicates that this route will publish routes that are labelled with `"router=secondary"`:
+This indicates that this route will publish routes that are labelled with `"router-secondary=true"`:

 ```
 $ oc describe dc router-secondary | grep ROUTE_LABELS